 I experience absolute joy in your presence;

 you always give me sheer delight.(NET Bible)

 21:37 As Paul was about to be brought into the barracks, he said to the commanding officer, “May I say something to you?”
 The officer replied, “Do you know Greek?
-38Then you’re not that Egyptian who started a rebellion and led the four thousand men of the ‘Assassins’ into the wilderness some time ago?”
+38Then you’re not that Egyptian who started a rebellion and led the 4,000 men of the ‘Assassins’ into the wilderness sometime ago?”
 39Paul answered, “I am a Jew from Tarsus in Cilicia, a citizen of an important city.
 Please allow me to speak to the people.”
 40When the commanding officer had given him permission, Paul stood on the steps and gestured to the people with his hand.
 When they had become silent, he addressed them in Aramaic,

 22:1 “Brothers and fathers, listen to my defense that I now make to you.”
 2(When they heard that he was addressing them in Aramaic, they became even quieter.)
 Then Paul said, 3“I am a Jew, born in Tarsus in Cilicia, but brought up in this city, educated with strictness under Gamaliel according to the law of our ancestors, and was zealous for God just as all of you are today.
 4I persecuted this Way even to the point of death, tying up both men and women and putting them in prison, 5as both the high priest and the whole council of elders can testify about me.
 From them I also received letters to the brothers in Damascus, and I was on my way to make arrests there and bring the prisoners to Jerusalem to be punished.
 (NET Bible)